What is the Midlands Youth Apprenticeship Program?

 The Midlands Youth Apprenticeship (MYA) is a program which is designed to help create a talent pipeline for area businesses while creating a viable work place path for students after high school.

 Students involved in the Youth Apprenticeship Program take normal high school classes and at the same time attend Midlands Technical College two to three days a week in dual enrollment classes.
 At the end of a two-year program, students will have earned a high school diploma, certification in a specific field from Midlands Tech, credentialing from the U.S. Department of Labor and two years of paid work experience.
-The businesses who participate in this program will have created a worker who is ready on Day One to work in the specialized positions that their company requires.
+The businesses who participate in this program will have created a potential employee who is ready on day one to work in the specialized positions that their company requires.

 How Businesses Could Benefit